jean-airoldie/zeromq-src-rs/README.md

     will take the form of `VERSION+BUILD_METADATA`.

 # License
-While [`libzmq`] is license under `LGPL`, is has a linking exception, which means that this crate does not need to conform to the usual `LGPL` conditions.
+While [`libzmq`] is license under `LGPL`, it has a linking exception, which means that this crate does not need to conform to the usual `LGPL` conditions.
 Indeed this crate does not modify the source code in any way and simply allows linking to `libzmq`.
 To quote from the [`zeromq website`]:
 > ZeroMQ is safe for use in close-source applications.
 The LGPL share-alike terms do not apply to applications built on top of ZeroMQ.
 > You do not need a commercial license.
 The LGPL applies to ZeroMQ's own source code, not your applications.
 Many commercial applications use ZeroMQ.